 Set TV is just one of several illegal IPTV services that authorities have shut down over the past several months.
 But lawsuits and crackdowns haven’t seemed to phase streaming pirates.
 A cursory look around the web reveals that there are now vast numbers of them.
 The purveyors of these shady services are using increasingly sophisticated techniques to market to people that are sick of paying high cable prices.

 According to a 2018 study published by Canadian broadband management company Sandvine, 5.5% of US and Canadian households use pirate IPTV services.
 The black market industry is estimated to be worth more than a billion dollars worldwide.

 The fact that so many people are willing to buy IPTV subscriptions has made it profitable for pirates to invest in Google and Facebook ads.
-Because some illegal IPTV services look legitimate on the surface, it’s hard to prevent TV pirates from taking advantage of paid ad networks.
+Because some illegal IPTV services look legitimate on the surface (with all the bells and whistles, including digital TV streaming guides), it’s hard to prevent TV pirates from taking advantage of paid ad networks.

 It’s easy to understand the appeal of low-priced black market TV.
 According to USA Today, traditional cable subscribers are still paying around $85/month for service.
 At the same time, wages in the US, Europe and Canada remain stagnant.
 On the surface, the promise of getting more entertainment for less money seems like a good way to save.

 Though you may shave money off of your entertainment bill with an illegal IPTV service, you’ll be left holding the bag if it disappears overnight.

 After copyright enforcers shut Set TV down, all of the company’s subscribers lost their TV access– and nobody got a refund.
 Many of them likely paid in advance to take advantage subscription discounts.